Databases and Information Systems: Virtual Teaching

 The examiner has also sharelatex in one tab, and BBB in another (or during

 - We consider also to ask candidates to pre-prepare materials as

 a base for the discussion in the exam (similar to the SSD/XML exams

 in the previous semesters where candidates got their "project description" and

 worked about 20 minutes to prepare alone).

-- We should always have a test session some time before the exam.
+- if needed, we can have a test session some time before the exam.

-- Create room with "Require Moderator Approval Before Joining" and publish
+- Office: Configure room with "Require Moderator Approval Before Joining" and communicate

-- Make appointment by mail, then a room is created, and only the required
+- Ad hoc: Make appointment by mail, then a room is created, and only the intended

 persons get the link.